ericsonga/APCSAReview/_sources/Unit1-Getting-Started/topic-1-6-casting.rst

    represent values from :math:`-2^{31}` to :math:`2^{31} - 1`, inclusive, while
    the range of consecutive interger values that can be reprenested by a double is from :math:`-2^{53}` to :math:`2^{53}`, inclusive.
-(A ``double`` can also represent much larger values but with limited precision.) you can refer to the minimum and maximum ``int`` values with the constants ``Integer.MIN_VALUE`` and ``Integer.MAX_VALUE``.
+(A ``double`` can also represent much larger values but with limited precision.)
+You can refer to the minimum and maximum ``int`` values with the constants ``Integer.MIN_VALUE`` and ``Integer.MAX_VALUE``.